Being an American in Barcelona

 Read about Ella’s experience living as an American in Barcelona for a few months as a study abroad student – and loving it!

-Being American in Barcelona
+Being an American in Barcelona

-About Ella - an American in Barcelona
+About Ella: An American in Barcelona

 These past few months, from the beginning of September 2023 to mid-December, 2023 I had the fortunate opportunity to study abroad with IAU (Insitute for American Universities) in Barcelona, which was without a doubt one of the best decisions I have ever made; however, being an American in Barcelona is no doubt a sort of culture shock due to the many differences between life in America and life in Spain, but one in which I ultimately enjoyed.